WHAT IF: Historical fiction in the architectural design studio

 AGINCOURT, not just a battle any more

-What began as a personal quest transitioned into a design studio, and that into an exhibit, and those in turn became the basis for seminars and subsequent studios.
-A direct result of that evolution is the framework presented here, which defines a process that has evolved and been productive.
+What began as a personal quest morphed into a design studio, and that into an exhibit, and those in turn became the basis for seminars and subsequent studios.
+A direct result of that evolution is the framework presented here, which defines a process that has evolved and been productive beyond my hopes.
 More important, perhaps, is its potential to partner with traditional architectural history courses toward a common goal: an enhanced, more meaningful and integrated role for history in architectural education.

 ARCHITECTS and their STYLE(S):